eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 In addition, we also use constant time encoding functions for "Base64" and "Hex" that are provided through `paragonie/constant_time_encoding`.

+To validate your `composer.json` you can use:

+    $ composer validate
+    ./composer.json is valid

+To update the dependencies, and to check if all PHP extensions are actually available on the system you are running `composer` on:

+    $ composer update
+    Loading composer repositories with package information
+    Updating dependencies (including require-dev)
+    Package operations: 0 installs, 2 updates, 0 removals
+      - Updating symfony/yaml (v3.3.8 => v3.3.9): Loading from cache
+      - Updating phpdocumentor/reflection-common (1.0 => 1.0.1): Loading from cache
+    Writing lock file
+    Generating autoload files

+In the example above some updates were available and they were installed.

 # Packaging

 Next up is packaging.
 Of course you could run `composer install` in your